The process of choosing ideas for projects, evaluating them, and implementing them within the school framework

-- Are there two holes in the pencil-pen hybrid?
-One for the ink and one for the led, perhaps?
+- Are there two holes in the hybrid pencil-pen?
+One of the ink and one of the led, perhaps?

-A bag with a small, built-in motor that can, with the touch of a button, easily open or close.
+A bag with a small, built-in motor that can easily open or close with the touch of a button.
 The bag would help people whose hands are full.

 - How would the bag open and close by itself?